N.Y. appeals court upholds dismissal of Paul Manafort’s mortgage-fraud case

 His attorney did not immediately respond to a request for comment.

-The district attorney, Cyrus R. Vance Jr., has drawn attention for his office’s fight to obtain Trump’s tax returns and related financial documents as part of a grand jury probe into alleged hush-money payments made to two women in 2016 and alleged fraud within the Trump Organization.
+The district attorney, Cyrus R. Vance Jr., has drawn attention for his office’s efforts to obtain Trump’s tax returns and related financial documents as part of a grand jury probe into alleged hush-money payments made to two women in 2016 and alleged fraud within the Trump Organization.

 In that case, the Supreme Court ruled in July that Trump’s status as sitting president did not make him immune from facing state court actions.
 The matter has returned to the high court, with Trump’s lawyers expected to argue that Vance’s investigation is a politicized fishing expedition.